Fonta1n3/FullyNoded-BitcoinCore/Pods/Tor/Tor/openssl/krb5/doc/admin/conf_files/krb5_conf.rst

     primary KDC, in case the user's password has just been changed, and the updated database has not been propagated to the replica servers yet.
 New in release 1.19.

+**sitename**
+    Specifies the name of the host's site for the purpose of DNS-based KDC discovery for this realm.
+New in release 1.22.

 **v4_instance_convert**
     This subsection allows the administrator to configure exceptions